Behind the Scenes

 We would love to see more people doing what we’re doing.
 And we know there are people out there with the ability to teach Greek or Hebrew (or perhaps other languages), but maybe they think that they can’t afford the equipment to make quality videos and post them for free.
 Others may think that it’s too complicated to learn how to film and edit video.
 So if you’re one of those people, we’re glad you’re here!
 This page is here to show you that it doesn’t take thousands of dollars and access to “professionals” to do what we’re doing.
 We want to share everything we’ve learned, all the exact tools we use, and how you can get started on a low budget.

-If you’re interested in teaching the biblical languages, we want to encourage you to please make your videos available for free under a creative commons license or public domain, with no paywalls or ulterior motives of building an income funnel.
+If you’re interested in teaching the biblical languages, we want to encourage you to please make your videos available for free as public domain, with no paywalls.
 Read our Why Free? page for more information.

 Time & Planning Cost